cinnData/MLearning/Lectures/[ML-05] Imbalanced learning.md

 ## Class imbalance

 In classification , the target is a categorical variable with a (typically small) collection of values, which we call classes.
-When the data collection is driven by the availability of data, it is not rare the proportion of samples of one class is significantly different from the proportion of samples of other classes.
+When the data collection is driven by the availability of data, it is not rare for the proportion of samples of one class to be significantly different from the proportion of samples of the other classes.
 This is called **class imbalance**.
 Though it does not receive enough attention in books and tutorials, in real-life machine learning the training data often shows class imbalance.
 Class imbalance is frequent in applications like **credit scoring** or **fraud detection**.
 It is also frequent in **direct marketing**, since **conversion rates** are typically low.

 To simplify, let us assume a binary classification context, with two classes, positive and negative.
-Typically class imbalance comes because the positive training uits are much less frequent than the negative ones.
-This imbalance can be extreme.
+Typically, class imbalance happens because the positive training units are much less frequent than the negative ones.
+This imbalance can be extreme in real-world applications.
 For instance, in fraud detection in credit card transactions, the proportion of frudulent transactions is typically below 1%.

 In such extreme situations, many recommended methods for model evaluation don't make sense.
 The accuracy, for instance.
-The accuracy value that we see in the evaluation report is the weighted average of the accuracy in the positive class and the accuracy in the negative class.
+The **total accuracy** value that we see in the evaluation report is the weighted average of the accuracy in the positive class and the accuracy in the negative class.
 If the positive class is much smaller than the negative class, the accuracy in the positive class has practically no influence in the total accuracy.
 So, a model can have a very good total accuracy but a poor accuracy in the positive class.
 Moreover, it may be that the algorithm that searches for the optimal parameters (*e.g*. the coefficients in a logistic regression equation) pushes the model selection in that direction.

 Various approaches have been proposed to address the class imbalance issue.
-They constiotute teh so called **imbalanced learning**.
+They constitute the so called **imbalanced learning**.
 This lecture is a simple introduction to this methodology.

 ## The scoring approach

+A classification model predicts a set of **class probabilities** for every data unit.
+In scikit-learn, this is provided by the method `.predict_proba()`.
+In the default prediction, the predicted class is the one with the highest probability.
+In scikit-learn, this is what the method `.predict()` does.
+One way of dealing with class imbalance is to step back to the class probabilities, using them directly.

+In binary classification, the two class probabilities are complementary, so we focus on the positive class probability, which we call **predictive score**.
+In terms of these scores, the default prediction consists in predicting as positive those units for which the score exceeds 0.5.
+One way of managing the imbalance is to lower this threshold, typically to a value close to the actual proportion of positive training units.
+This is simple and easy to manage under moderate class imbalance.
+But, under extreme class imbalance, the predicted class may be too sensitive to small changes in the threshold.
+Because of this, and also because users find that they are more "managerial" that the binary prediction, the use of the scores by people who are far from the data management area is common in practice, for instance in credit scoring.
+Decisions are made based on the score, without a previous positive/negative classification.

 ## Resampling